Justin S. Golub, MD, MS

 As a physician at Columbia, Dr. Golub is able to collaborate with a wide variety of renowned specialists to bring multiple areas of expertise to patient care.
 For ear disorders, he works with audiologists, balance therapists, neurologists, and oral surgeons.
 For skull base disorders, he works closely with neurosurgery, radiation oncology, neuroradiology, and medical oncology.

-Dr. Golub would be excited to meet you at either of his clinical locations in Riverdale, Bronx or at the main Columbia University Medical Center campus.
+Dr. Golub would be excited to meet you at either of his clinical locations in Riverdale, Bronx or at the main Columbia University Irving Medical Center campus.

 Areas of Expertise